Cumulocity-IoT/cumulocity-analytics-management/README.md

 ## Analytics Builder Block SDK

-Custom blocks can be generated via the [Apama nalytics Builder block sdk](https://github.com/SoftwareAG/apama-analytics-builder-block-sdk).
+Custom blocks can be generated via the [Analytics Builder block sdk](https://github.com/SoftwareAG/apama-analytics-builder-block-sdk).
 Find addtional information on how blocks can be developed.
 However in the release section is one example block included that can be used for test purposes.

 The provided block is an example of the adding the two inputs.